ceschini/memcached/docs/mestrado/CLIP/bias/survey.md

 # Bias Survey

+## Notes

+So far, the papers tend to focus on debiasing using NLP techniques.
+They leverage the fact that contrastive learning joins text and image embeddings on the same shared feature space, and as such they can use NLP methods to debias and measure.

 | Paper                   | Type              | Datasets           | Methods                                          |
 | ----------------------- | ----------------- | ------------------ | ------------------------------------------------ |
 | CLIP                    | race, gender      | FairFace, congress | gender shades & fair face                        |